kimash/tokens-backend/README.md

 * Should we build more schools?

 	- income tax: Yes: +5, No: -3
 	- education level: Yes: +3, No: -4
     - public health: Yes: +2, No: -5
     - entrepreneurship: Yes: +3, No: -1
     - community art: Yes: -3, No: +4
     - immigration: Yes: 0, No: 0

-Front-end implementation can be found here:
+[Front-end implementation with OpenFrameworks] (https://github.com/kimash/tokens-frontendOF)

 ### License